 Latest News from the National Network of Abortion Funds: Feed

-Want to get involved with on-the-ground work helping women with direct assistance for abortion?
-Activists in North Carolina are in the process of forming a new abortion fund and they're looking for board members who want to help make sure that all women have access to the abortion care they seek.
+Interested in getting involved with on-the-ground work helping women with direct assistance for abortion?
+Activists in Baltimore are in the process of forming a new abortion fund and they're looking for board members who want to help make sure that all women have access to the abortion care they seek.

 Could this be you, or someone you know?

 41 years after the Supreme Court affirmed the right to an abortion, what's the reality?
 National Network of Abortion Funds Executive Director Stephanie Poggi joined Texas abortion fund activists and abortion providers on Twitter to talk about what abortion access looks like on the ground in 2014:

 In November, a federal district court ruled that the far-reaching abortion restrictions signed into law by Governor Perry in Texas last summer could go into effect.
 Clinics across the state closed overnight, and suddenly volunteer-run abortion funds were faced with an avalanche of new calls in addition to their existing caseloads.
 How have they been coping with the increased demand?

 Join Lindsay Rodriguez, board chair of Texas-based Lilith Fund for Reproductive Equity, in an online chats hosted by activist Katie Klabusich this Wednesday, January 15th:

 Every year, politicians in Congress use our nation’s budget process to deny coverage of abortion for women who get their insurance or health care through the federal government.